 As mentioned, all awnings are slightly different, and they vary between brands and models.
-However, most follow a general process, and there is a useful guide here that goes over the typical steps.
-Or, you can search on YouTube for one of the many hundreds of awning assembly instruction tutorials.
+However, most follow a general process.
+You can search on YouTube for one of the many hundreds of awning assembly instruction tutorials.
 In general, the steps may include the following:

 - you should usually start by lubricating the awning channel in your caravan, and there are various lubricants that you can buy that are suitable for this;

 - next, unfold the awning, separating the front panels and putting them to the side for now;